-"BANGKOK is not BELGIUM: A Contemporary Art Exhibition from Thailand", a project by mARTarello, is an unprecedented exhibition by 7 prominent and awarded Thai contemporary artists in wide-range of age spanning from 1960s to 2000s to be presented at Antwerp Art Weekend OFF Programme.
+"BANGKOK is not BELGIUM: A Contemporary Art Exhibition from Thailand", a project by mARTarello, is an unprecedented exhibition by 7 prominent and awarded Thai contemporary artists in wide-range of age spanning from 1960s to 2000s to be presented at Antwerp Art Weekend OFF Program.
 The exhibition is inspired by ‘The Thai-Belgian Bridge’ in Bangkok over the road leading to Thailand’s most important financial district.
 The bridge is a prominent steel flyover inaugurated in 1988 to mark 130 years of diplomatic relations, serving as a vital, enduring symbol of friendship between Thailand and Belgium.

 The exhibition reflects a long-standing relationship between the two countries (Thailand and Belgium), yet exchange in contemporary art, especially conceptual art, has not been explored and exposed among Antwerp art scene and art lovers.